varlamzhordania/CampaignMaker/README.md

 ## Database Setup

-5Run the following commands to set up the database:
+6. Run the following commands to set up the database:

 ```
 python manage.py makemigrations